Jfink86/CleMasterSyllabus/SlideDeck/src/fundamentals/methods/index.md

 - The command <mark>Console.WriteLine()</mark> is actually what we term as a <mark>method call</mark>.
 </div>
 <div class="fragment">
-- We can use the <mark>Console.WriteLine() method call</mark> when neccessary, which intern keeps our code clean, shorter in length, and efficient.
+- We can use the <mark>Console.WriteLine() method call</mark> when neccessary, which in turn keeps our code clean, shorter in length, and efficient.
 </div>

 ## Step through the structure

-- Lets discuss a methods using an example we are already familiar with called the <mark>main</mark> method.
+- Lets discuss methods using an example we are already familiar with called the <mark>main</mark> method.

 <pre><code class="language-C#" data-noescape>
     class Program